Onyx-Protocol/Onyx/docs/ivy-playground/tutorial.md

 Now take a look at the Value to Lock section.
 This is where we specify the source, amount, and type of value for the contract.

-In a new Ivy Playground you’ll see a button [xxx it’s actually a link, can we make it a button?] labeled “Seed Chain Core.”
+In a new Ivy Playground you’ll see a button labeled “Seed Chain Core.”
 This defines some dummy accounts and asset types that you can use in the playground, and issues units of those assets to the accounts.
 Click “Seed Chain Core.”

 Now that we have some accounts defined, and those accounts have balances we can use, let’s fund an instance of the `TimedPayment` contract.
 Supposing that Alice wants to send a timed payment of 10 pieces of gold to Bob: